Look-Ahead Removal for Top-Down Tree Transducers: Normal Forms

 Note that it follows from the inequalities for $\maxdiff(M)$ and $\maxdiff(M')$ that if $h(M')$ is a difference bound for $M'$, then $\Max\{h(M'),\maxrhs(M)\}$ is a difference bound for $M$.
 In fact, if $\diff(M)$ is finite, then $\diff(M')$ is finite because $\maxdiff(M')\leq\maxdiff(M)$, hence $\maxdiff(M')\leq h(M')$, from which it follows that $\maxdiff(M)\leq\Max\{\maxdiff(M'),\maxrhs(M)\}\leq\Max\{h(M'),\maxrhs(M)\}$.

 We continue with a basic and technically convenient normal form in which every state of the dtla only translates input trees that have the same look-ahead state; moreover, the rules satisfy a generalized completeness condition.
+It is closely related to the uniform i-transducer in~\cite{DBLP:journals/jcss/EngelfrietMS09}.